 To clarify, the IBM doesn’t use F; it models an unfished population.
 You are correct that this could be explored with a re-configuration of the model to simulate different levels of fishing pressure, though the scope of this study was not to investigate if/how the method could detect changes in observed length-at-age due to F explicitly.

 Table 1.
 There is not much discussion in this paper about how the survey methods could affect perception of regional differences in growth rates.
 For instance, it is likely that trawl surveys have dome-shaped selectivity for length, which would tend to generate smaller L_inf and higher k values (especially where trawls tend to be more selective for smaller fish compared to other gears).

-As stated above, the trawl surveys used for Alaska and the West coast use asymptotic age based selectivity, with an independent selectivity function for length (all lengths = 1).
+As stated above, the analyses of trawl surveys used for Alaska and the West coast assume asymptotic age based selectivity, with an independent selectivity function for length (all lengths = 1).
 See comments above regarding the updated analysis meant to address selectivity concerns for regions in which length-based selectivity is currently considered.